 With the introduction of ORS4 No.1125, we are allowed to fly VFR and Special VFR at night in the United Kingdom.
 So for stunning views such as the ones shown on this page, call or email us to book yourself in.

-We recommend booking for your night rating course when daylight saving time ends, between October and March.
-Even though the weather tends to be a little more temperamental, Wycombe Air Park stays open late on certain days and so no extra charges for extended ATC and duty crew operations will be accrued.
+We recommend booking for your night rating course when daylight saving time ends, between October and March, even though the weather tends to be a little more temperamental.

 Night Rating Requirements